Retford railway station

-Retford railway station is on the East Coast Main Line in the United Kingdom, serving the town of Retford, Nottinghamshire.
+Retford railway station is on the East Coast Main Line serving the town of Retford, Nottinghamshire, England.
 It is 138 mi 49 chain down the line from London King's Cross and is situated between Newark North Gate and Doncaster on the main line.
 It has four platforms, two of which serve the main line and the other two, located at a lower level and at right angles to the first pair, serve the Sheffield to Lincoln Line.

 Facilities

-The higher-level platforms (numbered 1 and 2) respectively serve southbound and northbound East Coast Main Line trains operated by London North Eastern Railway which call at Retford.
-Platform 1 (on the eastern side of the layout) adjoins the main station building.
-Between the two platforms tracks there are two further lines, used by fast trains not booked to call here.

 The station is staffed throughout the week, with most amenities (booking office, toilets, coffee shop and vending machine) in the main building on platforms 1.
 The ticket office is staffed Monday - Friday 05:35 - 18:00, Saturday 05:35 - 16:10 and Sunday 08:20 - 16:10.
 A self-service ticket machine is also provided for use when the booking office is closed and for collecting pre-paid tickets.
 Train running information is offered via automated announcements, CIS displays and timetable posters.
 There are also customer help points on both low-level platforms, along with waiting shelters.
 All platforms are fully accessible for disabled passengers via lifts and a subway.

 Services

-East Coast Main Line

-The station's High Level platforms are located on the East Coast Main Line and are served by London North Eastern Railway and Hull Trains services which are operated using Class 800 and 802 Bi-Mode units and Class 801 EMUs.
+High-level

+The station's High Level platforms (numbered 1 and 2) respectively serve southbound and northbound East Coast Main Line trains Platform 1 (on the eastern side of the layout) adjoins the main station building.
+Between the two platforms tracks there are two further lines, used by fast trains not booked to call here.

 The platforms are served on a two-hourly frequency by London North Eastern Railway services to York and London King's Cross.
 There are additional services in the peak hours including services to Leeds, Newcastle and Edinburgh.
 On weekends, the frequency is the same although services usually run to Edinburgh or Leeds.
+The services are operated using Class 800 Bi-Mode units and Class 801 EMUs.

 The station is also served by most Hull Trains services between London King's Cross, Hull and Beverley.
 There are seven trains to London and Hull on weekdays of which two continue to Beverley with a reduced service in place on weekends.
+Hull Trains propose to operate two services per day to Sheffield from late 2025, under the brand of "Sheffield by Hull Trains," which are planned to stop at Retford.
+The services are operated using 802 Bi-Mode units.